platformio/platformio-docs/boards/nordicnrf52/laird_pinnacle_100_dvk.rst

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-NANO 33 IoT does not have on-board debug probe and **IS NOT READY** for debugging.
+Laird Connectivity Pinnacle 100 DVK does not have on-board debug probe and **IS NOT READY** for debugging.
 You will need to use/buy one of external probe listed below.

 .. list-table::
   :header-rows:  1